ZoeyZYUUU/data-engineering-1/README.md

 ![Q1Chart](Term2/visuals/Q1Chart.jpeg)

-The bar chart for delivery performance shows that "On-Time" deliveries have higher sentiment scores compared to "Delayed" deliveries.
+The bar chart for delivery performance shows that “On-Time” deliveries have higher sentiment scores compared to “Delayed” deliveries.
 This is indication of the on-time deliveries' positive impact on customer satisfaction.
 Therefore, sellers might want to avoid delays which mostly negatively affect the reviews they get.

 Q2.
 Is there a clear seasonal trend in order volume?
 How to promote off-season sales?